emCOMP/crisis-curation/README.md

 3. Type in: `db.tweets.drop()` and press enter.
 4. You should see `true` outputted back to you.
 5. Stop the historical tweet stream [see above] by typing `Ctrl-C` and then starting it up again.

-Check out our wiki for some helpful information on setting up your workspace, etc.